-We expect to continue to enter into substantial transactions and other activities with El Paso Corporation and its subsidiaries because of the businesses and areas in which we and El Paso Corporation currently operate, as well as those in which we plan to operate in the future.
+We expect to continue to enter into transactions and other activities with El Paso Corporation and its subsidiaries because of the businesses and areas in which we and El Paso Corporation currently operate, as well as those in which we plan to operate in the future.
 Some more recent transactions in which we, on the one hand, and El Paso Corporation and its subsidiaries, on the other hand, had a conflict of interest include:

-- in November 2002, we acquired the San Juan assets from El Paso Corporation for approximately \$782 million, net \$764 million after adjustments for capital expenditures and actual working capital acquired; - in April 2002, we acquired the EPN Holding assets from El Paso Corporation for approximately \$750 million, net \$752 million after adjustments for capital expenditures and actual working capital acquired; and - pursuant to a general and administrative services agreement, subsidiaries of El Paso Corporation provide us administrative, operational and other services.
+- in November 2002, we acquired the San Juan assets from El Paso Corporation for approximately \$782 million, net \$764 million adjusted for capital expenditures and actual working capital acquired; - in April 2002, we acquired the EPN Holding assets from El Paso Corporation for approximately \$750 million, net \$752 million after adjustments for capital expenditures and actual working capital acquired; - in October 2003, we released El Paso Corporation from its obligation, in connection with our November 2002 San Juan asset acquisition, to repurchase the Chaco plant from us in 2021 in exchange for El Paso Corporation contributing specified communication assets to us; - in October 2003, we redeemed our Series B preference units, which were owned by a subsidiary of El Paso Corporation, for approximately \$156 million; and - pursuant to a general and administrative services agreement, subsidiaries of El Paso Corporation provide us administrative, operational and other services.

 In addition, we and El Paso Corporation and its subsidiaries share and, therefore will compete for, the time and effort of El Paso Corporation personnel who provide services to us, including directors, officers and other personnel.
 Personnel of the general partner and its affiliates do not, and will not be required to, spend any specified percentage or amount of time on our business.

 Since these shared officers and directors function as both our representatives and those of El Paso Corporation and its subsidiaries, conflicts of interest could arise between El Paso Corporation and its subsidiaries, on the one hand, and us and our unitholders, on the other.
 Additionally, some of these directors, officers and other personnel own and are awarded from time to time financial shares, or options to purchase shares, of El Paso Corporation; accordingly, their financial interests may not always be aligned completely with ours or those of our common unit holders.